More than 3,500 COVID-19 cases in Missouri

 Deaths increased from 58 to 77.

-Buchanan County now has 17 cases, according to the Missouri Department of Health and Senior Services.
+In St. Joseph, a Clarios employee at the local assembly plant tested positive for COVID-19, according to a spokeswoman for the company.
+The employee was last in the facility on March 25 and is currently in self-isolation.

 Daviess County announced its first case of COVID-19 Thursday morning.
-No information about the patient was released.
+No information about that patient was released.

-Mosaic Life Care has issued 553 tests, with 14 returning a positive result, 417 a negative result and 122 still pending.
+As of Thursday, Mosaic Life Care has issued 583 tests, with 15 returning a positive result, 462 a negative result and 106 still pending.
+Of the confirmed cases, 13 are St. Joseph outpatients, one is a St. Joseph inpatient and one is an Albany inpatient.

-In Kansas, the number of cases crossed the 1,000 mark Wednesday.
-The state recorded a total of 1,106 positive results Thursday, up by 60 from the previous day.
-Deaths increased from 38 to 42.